jizhang/jizhang.github.com/source/_drafts/restful-api-authentication-with-spring-security.md

 System.out.println("{bcrypt}" + password);
 ```

-By default, Spring Security will guard all API endpoints including `/api/login`, so we first need to tell it back down at certain requests, by configuring the `SecurityFilterChain`:
+By default, Spring Security will guard all API endpoints including `/api/login`, so we first need to tell it to back down at certain requests, by configuring the `SecurityFilterChain`:

 ```java
 @SpringBootApplication